shivannis/xandr-docs-public/xandr-docs/articles/invest/create-an-advertiser.md

    and/or the [Augmented Line
   Items (ALI)](augmented-line-items-ali.md).

   > [!WARNING]
   > Warning regarding preexisting line items If you select this option, and you have already created line items before enabling this setting, those line items will stop spending.
 To allow those line items to continue spending, create an insertion order and associate them with it.
 All newly created line items will require an insertion order.

 ## Step 5.
-Save the Advertiser
+Save the advertiser

 To finish adding the advertiser to the platform, click the Save button.
 On the Advertiser Details screen, you can continue to set up more objects required to buy inventory for the advertiser.

-## Related Topic
+## Related topic

 - [Member Analytics
   Report](network-analytics-report.md)